open-telemetry/opentelemetry-ebpf-profiler/design-docs/00000-memory-profiling/README.md

 ## USDT discovery

 USDT notes are emitted into `.note.stapsdt` ELF sections.
 For each process the profiler tracks, we scan the executable file-backed mappings, parse their `.note.stapsdt` section, filter to our provider, and translate probe names to a small fixed `ProbeKind` enum (`ProbeHeapAlloc`, `ProbeHeapFree`).
+This enum is expected to grow (e.g. `ProbeHeapMmap`, `ProbeHeapMunmap`) as the `mmap`/`munmap` probes land in subsequent work.

 Parsing is delegated to [`github.com/parca-dev/usdt`](http://github.com/parca-dev/usdt).
 This avoids hand-rolling SystemTap SDT note parsing while keeping the existing `cilium/ebpf` runtime for attachment - we get the parser without adopting a second eBPF stack.
 This Polar Signals library is already being used successfully in Polar Signals' downstream fork of the full-host profiler and would benefit the community to be upstreamed to support this work.